Auto-Adding Candidates with LinkedIn RSC

 1-Click Export

 This feature allows you to submit candidates to Bullhorn jobs directly from their LinkedIn profile.
-If the candidate isn’t already synced with a record in Bullhorn, we will attempt to look for an exact match using their first name and last name.
+If the candidate isn’t already synced with a record in Bullhorn, Bullhorn checks for a match in the following order: LinkedIn URN first, then first and last name.

 This feature will not be available on a candidate’s LinkedIn profile if they've configured their settings to prevent LinkedIn from sharing their data with 3rd parties.